Tell people you’re about to become a parent and you’ll get bombarded with warnings:

 One of them was expanding my team.
 I recruited more people to take over a lot of the things I used to do.
-Now my company has a higher “talent density” and we’re creating more impact—without increasing demands on myself.
+Now my company has a higher “talent density” and we’re creating more impact—without increasing the demands on myself.

 My wife is also the company’s CFO, which meant we both had to work less after the baby was born.
 This forced us to make better decisions about how we use our time and energy.
-The year we became first-time parents, our company had two big launches scheduled.
-And so my team had to plan and execute with our limited availability in mind.
+The year we became first-time parents, our company had two big launches scheduled, so my team had to plan and execute with our limited availability in mind.
 We came up with good strategies to pull off the product launches, and they were our most successful launches to date.

-People are right.
+As it turns out, people are right.
 When you have children, your life—and business—change forever.